santalu/textmatcher/README.md

 #### Widgets

-There's 3 built-in widgets for easy implementation.
+There are 3 built-in widgets for easy implementation.
 This can be changed in future according to needs.

 1. [`MatcherTextView`](https://github.com/santalu/textmatcher/blob/master/library/src/main/java/com/santalu/textmatcher/widget/MatcherTextView.kt)